forcedotcom/sfdx-scanner/messages/config-command.md

 # command.examples

-- Display the current state configuration for Code Analyzer based on the default recommendations, and a local `code-analyzer.yml` file if such a file exists:
+- Display the current state of configuration for Code Analyzer using the default behavior: display top level configuration, display the engine and rule override settings associated with all the rules that have a 'Recommended' tag; and automatically apply any existing custom configuration settings found in a "code-analyzer.yml" or "code-analyzer.yaml" file in the current folder:

      <%= config.bin %> <%= command.id %>

-- This example is identical to the previous one, if `./code-analyzer.yml` is a real file.
+- This example is identical to the previous one, if `./code-analyzer.yml` exists.

      <%= config.bin %> <%= command.id %> --config-file ./code-analyzer.yml --rule-selector Recommended

 - Write the current state of configuration to `code-analyzer.yml`, including any configuration from an existing `code-analyzer.yml` file.
 This preserves all values from the original config, but will overwrite any comments:

      <%= config.bin %> <%= command.id %> --config-file ./code-analyzer.yml --output-file code-analyzer.yml

-- This example is equivalent to the previous one:

-     <%= config.bin %> <%= command.id %> --output-file code-analyzer.yml

 - Display the configuration state for all rules, instead of just the recommended ones: